Last Updated on July 29, 2022 by Rei Garnet

-This reason is especially true for wild rabbits who have far less nutritional food than pet rabbits.
-But still, pet rabbit’s instinct is the same regardless.
+This reason is especially true for wild rabbits, who have far less nutritional food than pet rabbits.
+But still, the pet rabbit’s instinct is the same regardless.

 It’s an instinct to avoid predators.

-When a rabbit is threatened by predators around her, she might start eating her babies to not draw attention to her nest.
-The same thing happens with pet rabbits who are stressed out or when she’s not comfortable with her current environment.
+When a rabbit is threatened by predators around her, she might start eating her babies to draw attention away from her nest.
+The same thing happens with pet rabbits who are stressed out or when they’re not comfortable with their current environment.

 Before breeding your rabbits, make sure that they are comfortable with their home.
-Look for signs of stress like aggressiveness, nervousness, over-grooming/not grooming, lack of appetite, and lethargy.
+Look for signs of stress like aggressiveness, nervousness, over-grooming or not grooming, lack of appetite, and lethargy.

-If you see any of these symptoms, consult a veterinarian for proper advice because your rabbit might be suffering from conditions you are not seeing.
+If you see any of these symptoms, consult a veterinarian for proper advice.
+Your rabbit might be suffering from conditions you are not seeing.

 She is too young and inexperienced.

 Inexperienced rabbits are often bad mothers.
-That’s why it’s not advisable to breed your rabbits before 6 months old.
-What would often happen when a rabbit is bred young is they lack the instinct of a mother because they haven’t reached sexual maturity yet.
+That’s why it’s not advisable to breed your rabbits before they are 6 months old.
+What often happens when a rabbit is bred young is that they lack the instinct of a mother because they haven’t reached sexual maturity yet.

 But sometimes, even older rabbits can be bad mothers if it’s their first time.

-Finally, if your rabbit eats her babies the second time she got pregnant, stop breeding her and get her neutered.
+Finally, if your rabbit eats her babies the second time she gets pregnant, stop breeding her and get her neutered.

 She doesn’t have enough milk.

-Another reason why a rabbit would kill her kits is due to a lack of nutrients.
-Rabbits who lack nutrients would not produce the adequate amount of milk required to keep their kits alive.
+Another reason a rabbit would kill her kits is a lack of nutrients.
+Rabbits that lack nutrients will not produce the adequate amount of milk required to keep their kits alive.

-This in turn would make her kits a liability.
-Unfed rabbits would likely die, and in turn, attracts the attention of predators due to their smell.
+This, in turn, would make her kits a liability.
+Unfed rabbits would likely die, which, in turn, attracts the attention of predators due to their smell.

-This is all instinctual to rabbits.
+This is all instinctual for rabbits.
 They are herbivores and would not eat meat willingly.
 What’s happening is just nature trying to keep her alive and extend the bloodline further.

 The kits are already dead.

-As I mentioned, kits that are dead attracts predators due to their smell that’s why most of the time the rabbit would just eat them.
+As I mentioned, kits that are dead attract predators due to their smell.
+That’s why most of the time, the rabbit will just eat them.

-Another reason why rabbits would eat a dead baby is that rabbits are meticulous cleaners and likes to keep their burrow/home clean and sanitize.
-Not to mention carcass attracts deadly diseases.
+Another reason why rabbits would eat a dead baby is that they are meticulous cleaners and like to keep their burrow/home clean and sanitized.
+Not to mention, carcasses attract deadly diseases.

 Mama rabbits would eat the placenta after giving birth.
-This would ensure that no decomposing meat would be left in the nest that could invite predators due to its smell as well as bacterias and diseases.
+This would ensure that no decomposing meat would be left in the nest, which could invite predators due to its smell as well as bacteria and diseases.

 Sometimes, rabbits would confuse the placenta with her kits and eat them instead.

-Rabbits would eat her children for a variety of reasons due to her instinct to survive and procreate at all costs.
+Rabbits would eat their children for a variety of reasons, due to their instinct to survive and procreate at all costs.

 Eating her babies could also be due to a stressed rabbit.
-In the wild, when a rabbit is stressed out, she would eat her children in order to not draw attention from predators.
+In the wild, when a rabbit is stressed, she will eat her young in order to not draw attention from predators.

-Another reason why a rabbit would eat her young is when a rabbit got pregnant that’s less than 6 months old.
-Young first-time mothers don’t have the right instinct yet so it’s best to wait for your rabbit to sexually mature before breeding them.
+Another reason why a rabbit would eat its young is when a rabbit gets pregnant that’s less than 6 months old.
+First-time mothers don’t have the right instinct yet, so it’s best to wait for your rabbit to sexually mature before breeding them.

-Also, mama rabbits could also confuse the placenta with her children and eat it instead.
+Also, mama rabbits could confuse the placenta with her children and eat it instead.

-And finally, if the kits are already dead, the rabbit would just eat them to keep the place clean and avoid attracting diseases and predators to her borrow.
+And finally, if the kits are already dead, the rabbit will just eat them.
+This is to keep the place clean and avoid attracting diseases and predators to its borrow.